 - a.
 Passed; Recommendation for Candidacy Form is signed by all committee members and the student is admitted to doctoral candidacy. - b.
 Passed, but additional work required (self-study or formal course); Recommendation for Candidacy form is signed by all committee members.
 If the Committee recommends passing but with additional study or course work, the Committee Chairperson will ensure that the student meets these recommendations promptly.
 The student is admitted to doctoral candidacy. - c.
-Failed, but to be offered a second complete exam after, in most cases, one semester of additional preparation; memo of record from advisor via the Department Chairperson to the Graduate College.
-If unsuccessful a second time, the student will not be permitted a third attempt, and matriculation in the program will be ended. - d.
-Failed, no re-examination; the Examination Committee Chairperson submits a memo signed by all committee members recommending dismissal from the program to the Graduate College.
-The student will be presented with the option of receiving a terminal master's degree.
+Failed, but to be offered a second complete exam within six months.
+If unsuccessful a second time, the student will not be permitted a third attempt, and matriculation in the Department will be ended. - d.
+Failed, no re-examination; the Examination Committee Chairperson submits a memo signed by all committee members recommending dismissal from the Department, to the Graduate College.
+The student may be presented with the option of receiving a terminal master's degree.